jonlpersson/ed-latimore/site/_posts/2017-11-27-8-steps-to-not-caring-about-what-others-think.markdown

 For example, It could be something as simple as wearing two different colored socks to work.

-Before you go outside,&nbsp;[write down the worst thing](https://tim.blog/2017/05/15/fear-setting/){: target="_blank"}&nbsp;you think could happen.
+Before you go outside, [write down the worst thing](https://tim.blog/2017/05/15/fear-setting/){: target="_blank"} you think could happen.
 Is it that someone will point and laugh at you?
 That you'll get fired?
 Whatever it is, write it down.
 When you come back from work, write down what \*actually\* happened.
 Then you will see just how exaggerated and unfounded your fears were and hopefully muster up enough courage to do something a little ballsier.

 ## Recap of the 8 steps to stop caring about what other people think